 Here, we’ll discuss what CRI Genetics and 23andMe have in common, and where they differ.

-CRI Genetics and 23andMe both analyze around 600,000 SNPs to generate their reports.
-Unfortunately, CRI Genetics’ DNA kits can be shipped only to the United States, United Kingdom, Puerto Rico, Mexico, and Canada.
+CRI Genetics analyzes 520,000 SNPs to generate their reports, while 23andMe looks at a little over 600,000 SNPs.
+Keep in mind CRI Genetics’ DNA kits can be shipped only to the United States, United Kingdom, Puerto Rico, Mexico, and Canada.

 On the other hand, you can get a DNA test from 23andMe from anywhere in the world.
-You can choose to make a one-time purchase from this company, or you can become a member and pay a yearly fee to receive new updates.
+With 23andMe, you can choose between purchasing the DNA test + reports (one-time), or paying a yearly fee to become a member and receive new updates.

-Neither CRI Genetics nor 23andMe allows you to upload an existing raw genetic file.
+Neither CRI Genetics nor 23andMe allows you to upload your raw DNA data.
 This means that if you had your DNA tested before, you’ll still need to pay for a new test and wait for your results, which can take up to 8 weeks.

 Both CRI Genetics and 23andMe offer ancestry testing.
 23andMe analyzes your ancestry across 45 different populations and 1,500+ ancestral locations.